yakuter/golang-file-actions/README.md

 <h3>Simple golang file which contains examples about file actions in golang.
-To keep it simple I only used golang built-in "os" package.</h3>
+To keep it simple I only used golang's built-in "os" package.</h3>

 <hr></hr>
 <h3>Lıstedfile actions in the package</h3>